Posted on Wednesday, May 18, 2011

 Dan Brown: “The Da Vinci Code”

-Okay, it’s not an actual book, but to round out the list of top book translations from English, the famed British mystery writer’s name had to be included.
-Christie, who created famed detective Hercule Poirot, is as of 2011 the most translated author in the world, according to the Guinness Book of World Records.
+Okay, it’s not an actual book, but to round out the list of some of the top English book translations, the famed British mystery writer’s name had to be included.
+Christie, who created famed detective Hercule Poirot, has been translated into at least 103 different languages.
 At the end of the day, it seems like nobody can resist a good mystery novel — and Christie was the queen.

 Other Popular English Book Translations Abroad